Fractionally Subadditive Maximization under an Incremental Knapsack Constraint: Introduction

-\begin{example} It turns out that a \emph{potential-based flow between two vertices} $s$ and $t$ along a set $\gset$ of parallel edges gives rise to a fractionally subadditive flow function (Proposition~\ref{prop:pot-based_max-flow_is_fractionally-subadditive}).
-A potential-based flow is given by a classical flow $f\colon\gset\to\mathbb{R}_{\geq0}$ together with vertex potentials $p_{s}$ and $p_{t}$, coupled via $p_{s}-p_{t}=\beta_{e}\psi(f(e))$ for all $e\in E$.
-Here, $\beta_{e}\in\mathbb{R}$ are parameters and $\psi$ is a continuous, strictly increasing, and odd potential loss function.
-Different choices of $\psi$ allow to model gas flows, water flows, and electrical flows, see Groß et al.~\cite{GrossPSSS/19}.
-In our incremental framework, $w\colon\gset\to\mathbb{R}_{\geq0}$ are interpreted as construction costs of pipes or cables and the objective is to maximize the flow from $s$ to $t$ in terms of the objective
+The potentials correspond to physical properties at the nodes such as pressures or voltages; different choices of $\psi$ allow to model gas flows, water flows, and electrical flows, see Gro\ss\ et al.~\cite{GrossPSSS/19}.
+In our incremental framework, $w\colon\gset\to\mathbb{R}_{\geq0}$ are interpreted as construction costs of pipes or cables and the objective is to maximize the flow from~$s$ to~$t$ in terms of the objective

-where $p:=p_{s}-p_{t}$ and $\mu_{e}$ are edge capacities.
-Note that we need to allow turning off edges (by considering $S'\subseteq S$) in order to make $f$ monotone.
-The $M$-boundedness condition corresponds to the assumption that $\mu_{e}\in[1,M]$ and a $\rho$-competitive ordering determines a construction order of pipes or cables such that the flow that can be sent through the network is at least a $1/\rho$-fraction of the optimum at all times. \end{example}
+where $p:=p_{s}-p_{t}$ and $u(e)$.
+The value of the objective is the maximum value of a feasible potential-based $s$-$t$-flow where we allow turning off edges in $S\setminus T$ in order to make $f$ monotone.
+The $M$-boundedness condition corresponds to the assumption that $u(e)\in[1,M]$.
+As we will show in \Cref{prop:pot-based_max-flow_is_fractionally-subadditive}, this objective is fractionally subadditive.